Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Parameters:

 - stream: [`infinity.stream`](infinity.stream.md)
-  >stream object to receive image data from.
-See [infinity.stream](infinity.stream.md)
+  >Stream object to receive image data from.
+See [infinity.stream](infinity.stream.md).

 - x: `number`
-  >the horizontal coordinate in pixels
+  >The horizontal coordinate in pixels.

 - y: `number`
-  >the vertical coordinate in pixels
+  >The vertical coordinate in pixels.

 - width: `number`, optional
-  >the width for the embedded image
+  >The width for the embedded image.

 - height: `number`, optional
-  >the height for the embedded image
+  >The height for the embedded image.

 Example: